Khosrow II: Byzantine counter-offensive and resurgence

-Sassanid King Khosrau II being vanquished by the Byzantine Emperor Heraclius, from a plaque on a 12th-century French cross.
-This is only allegorical, as Khosrau II never actually submitted in person to Heraclius.
+Sassanid King Khosrow II being vanquished by the Byzantine Emperor Heraclius, from a plaque on a 12th-century French cross.
+This is only allegorical, as Khosrow II never actually submitted in person to Heraclius.

 In 622, despite the major progress the Sasanians were making in the area of the Aegean Sea, the Byzantine Emperor Heraclius was able to take the field with a powerful force.
 In 624, he advanced into northern Adurbadagan, where he was welcomed by Farrukh Hormizd and his son Rostam Farrokhzad who had rebelled against Khosrow.
 Heraclius then began sacking several cities and temples, including the Adur Gushnasp temple.

 In 626 Heraclius captured Lazistan (Colchis).
 Later that same year, Shahrbaraz advanced on Chalcedon on the Bosphoros and attempted to capture Constantinople with the help of Avar and Slavic allies.
 In this siege of Constantinople in 626, the combined Sassanid, Slavic and Avar forces failed to capture the Byzantine capital city.
 The Avars did not have the patience or technology to conquer the city.
 On top of that, the Iranians, who were siege warfare experts, were unable to transport their troops and equipment to the other side of the Bosphorus where their Slavic and Avar allies were located, due to heavy guarding of the strait by the Byzantine navy.
 Furthermore, the walls of Constantinople were easily defended against the siege towers and engines.
 Another reason was that the Persians and Slavs did not have a strong enough navy to skirt the sea walls and establish a channel of communication.
 The lack of supplies for the Avars eventually caused them to abandon the siege.
 As this maneuver failed, Shahrbaraz' forces were defeated, and he withdrew his army from Anatolia later in 628.
+Another of Khosrow's armies led by Shahin had been severely defeated by the Byzantines in Anatolia at the Battle of the Lycus.

-Following the Third Perso-Turkic War in 627, Heraclius defeated the Iranian army at the Battle of Nineveh and advanced towards Ctesiphon.
-Khosrow II fled from his favorite residence, Dastagird (near Ctesiphon), without offering resistance.
+During the Perso-Turkic war of 627–629, Heraclius defeated the Sasanian army at the Battle of Nineveh (627) and advanced towards Ctesiphon.
+Khosrow II fled from his favorite residence, Dastagird, which was nearby, without offering resistance.
 Heraclius then captured Dastagird and plundered it.